Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 • shares or managed investments explained in simple terms

-• collectables or precious metals as historical examples of storing value
+• collectables or precious metals as examples of storing value

 • reinvesting money back into their own enterprise